jcjordyn130/orient/README.md

 # Orient
-This application will automatically change screen orientation and disable/enable the touchpad based on accelerometer data.
+This application will automatically change screen orientation for gnome shell and other desktop environments
+* Disables touchpad when rotated
+* Rotation can be locked with button in Gnome Shell
+* Automatically starts after login

 ###Compatibility
 * HP Envy x360 - 15-u010dx
+* HP Envy - 15t slim quad
+* HP Pavillion 15 Gaming Laptop

 ###Package Requirements
 * X11 for xinput and xrandr